refinedev/refine/documentation/tutorial/ui-libraries/layout/ant-design/react-router/index.md

 title: Using Layouts
 ---

-import { Sandpack, AddLayoutToApp } from "./sandpack.tsx";
+import { Sandpack, AddCustomTitleToLayout } from "./sandpack.tsx";

 <Sandpack>